LinkedIn Profile and Job Scraper

 CLI Options:

-• --login - Open browser to log in and save persistent profile
+• --login - Open a browser to sign in and save the session

-• --no-headless - Show browser window (useful for debugging scraping issues)
+• --no-headless - Show the browser window (useful for debugging)

-• --transport {stdio,streamable-http} - Optional: force transport mode (default: stdio)
+• --transport {stdio,streamable-http} - Force the transport mode (default: stdio)

-• --slow-mo MS - Delay between browser actions in milliseconds (default: 0, useful for debugging)
+• --slow-mo MS - Delay between browser actions (default: 0, useful for debugging)

-• --chrome-path PATH - Path to Chrome/Chromium executable (for custom browser installations)
+• --chrome-path PATH - Path to a Chrome/Chromium executable

 • --help - Show help